 If a student claims you did something inappropriate in class – gave incorrect instructions or over-corrected a student’s posture in a pose – then the professional (malpractice) portion of the insurance would protect you.
 Even the best yoga students can, and sometimes do, push their physical limitations.
 You may give excellent instruction, but they may ignore you and subsequently injure themselves.
 You may not be wrong, but it won’t matter if they decide to sue you.
 You will literally have to pay to go through the process – unless you have yoga instructor insurance.
 Checkout our Insurance Guide

 It’s worth noting that yoga studio insurance will usually provide some form of general liability coverage, but remember that yoga studio insurance doesn’t cover you, the individual yoga instructor.
 As a result, you may still be sued and found liable.
-Securing insurance for yoga instructors is really the only way to make sure that you’re completely covered in any space.
+Securing insurance is really the only way to make sure that you’re completely covered in any space.
 Remember, too, that if you’re ever a guest yoga instructor at another location, you may need your own yoga teacher insurance coverage in order to conduct your class there.

 By enrolling with a quality yoga teaching insurance program, you can have additional peace of mind, knowing that you have the all of the yoga instructor liability insurance coverage you need in case of the unexpected.